How to Make Edible Rainbow Sand for Kids (Froot Loop Sand)

 How to Make Taste-Safe Rainbow Sand (Step-by-Step)

-1. Sort Froot Loops by Colour
+1. Sort Froot Loops by Color

 5 small bowls each containing a different colour of Froot Loops.

-If your child is not an infant and is capable of differentiating colours, definitely get them involved in doing this step—it should keep them busy for a while and will allow you to add a learning component to this sensory activity!
+If your child is not an infant and is capable of differentiating colors, definitely get them involved in doing this step—it should keep them busy for a while and will allow you to add a learning component to this sensory activity!

 2. Place Froot Loops in Blender